Marcello Schermer: why the future is being built in Africa

 Africa is fixing its own problems - and the products it is creating have the potential to achieve global scale.

 Africa is often characterised as the continent of poverty and need - or the continent of animal and wildlife.
-Charities sell that need, saying that for €10 you can save the life of an African child, putting a price on that life.
+Charities sell that need, saying that for €10 you can save the life of an African child.
+That's putting a price on that life.

-He believes differently.
-The future is being built in Africa.
+Schermer believes differently.
+He believes that the future is being built in Africa.

 There’s an idea that countries move on a continuum from undeveloped to developed.
 That’s not how it works.
 Countries leapfrog some steps - and often invent other destinations.
 The “developed world” is less relevant than it once was.
 The “emerging world” already has the majority of the population.
 Soon it will have the bigger economy, too.